OSUso/FAIR-Open-Course/README.md

 This is now ver.
 0.1.
 If there is general intest in the material then I will continue improving it.

-All material is eleased under the following license: Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) Conditions for use are published here: https://creativecommons.org/licenses/by-sa/4.0/
+All material is released under the following license: Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) Conditions for use are published here: https://creativecommons.org/licenses/by-sa/4.0/